BitDigitalCodes/statamic-chatgpt/README.md

 > I'm getting an error mentioning my API key.

 You probably haven't set up your API key properly in the control panel.
 Head to https://platform.openai.com/signup, get an API key, and carefully copy it across.
-You may also be using an API key that doesn't support ChatGPT 4, in which case try selecting a different model.
+You may also be using an API key that doesn't support the model you want to use, in which case try selecting a different model.

-Although ChatGPT 4 is now generally available in the API, OpenAI does require a payment to have been made, so it won't work in the trial.
-If you want to use the trial without adding a payment method then you will need to use a different model.
+You may need to make a payment before some of the models will work.
+OpenAI removed the need to do this but there have been some user-land reports of still needing to do it.

+Ensure your API key is valid for the models you want to use and you have sufficient credit.

 > After about 2 minutes I get a message about the API timing out.